 A user defined event is threshold setpoint determined by the user to trigger an alert.
-These are separate from the system alarms (5.1.1 System Alarms vs. User Events (p 35)).
+These are separate from the system alarms (5.1.1 System Alarms vs. User Events (p 37)).

-By default, events are not activated, and contrary to system alarms, when activated the events only work while the DC output is switched on.
+By default, events are not activated, and contrary to system alarms, when activated the events only work while the DC terminals are switched on.

-The following table lists user events, all of which can be configured independently.
+The following table lists user events, all of which can be configured independently, and which have distinct values for source and sink modes.

 Event Meaning Description Range

-UVD UnderVoltage Detection Triggers an event when the measured value falls below or exceeds (as appropriate) the defined threshold.
-0-U Nom Volts
+UVD UnderVoltage Detection 0-U {Nom} Volts

-OVD OverVoltage Detection 0-U Nom Volts
+OVD OverVoltage Detection 0-U {Nom} Volts

-UCD UnderCurrent Detection 0-I Nom Amps
+UCD UnderCurrent Detection Triggers an event when the measured value falls below or exceeds (as appropriate) the defined threshold.
+0-I {Nom} Amps

-OCD OverCurrent Detection 0-I Nom Amps
+OCD OverCurrent Detection 0-I {Nom} Amps

-OPD OverPower Detection 0-P Nom Watts
+OPD OverPower Detection 0-P {Nom} Watts